niktechnopro/CS_for_Software_Development/Data_Structures_and_Software_Design/week1/HomeWork1/README.md

-## This assignment, the program will analyze the sentiment (positive or negative) of a sentence based on the words it contains
+## In this assignment, the program will analyze the sentiment (positive or negative) of a sentence based on the words it contains